Holetown, Barbados Guide

 Airport

-The primary airport serving Holetown is Grantley Adams International Airport (BGI), located approximately 30 minutes (25 km) southeast of Holetown.
-Transportation from the airport to Holetown is readily available via taxi, pre-booked airport transfer services, or rental car.
-Taxis are readily available outside the arrivals hall.
-Pre-booked transfers offer a more convenient and often cost-effective option, especially for larger groups.
-Rental cars provide the flexibility to explore the island at your own pace.
+The primary airport serving Saint James is Grantley Adams International Airport (BGI), located approximately 30 minutes (20 km) southeast of Holetown, the main town in Saint James.
+Transportation from the airport to Saint James is readily available via taxi, pre-booked airport transfer services, or rental car.
+Taxis are readily available outside the arrivals hall, and fares are regulated.
+Pre-booked airport transfers offer a more convenient and often more cost-effective option, especially for larger groups.
+Rental car agencies are located at the airport, allowing you to pick up your vehicle upon arrival.

 Attractions